-Horseracing has also recognised the issue.
-Three times champion jump jockey Richard Dunwoody is among the early volunteers for a Concussion in Sport research programme.
+Horseracing has also recognised the issue of concussion.
+Three times champion jump jockey Richard Dunwoody was among the early volunteers for a Concussion in Sport research programme.

-And while the initial stages will focus on retired jockeys, the research will have important ramifications for all sports affected by concussion.
+And while the initial stages focused on retired jockeys, the research will have important ramifications for all sports affected by concussion.

 Sports governing bodies now realise – quite sensibly – that it’s a nettle they cannot fail to grasp.

-On February 12 the new Will Smith movie Concussion will receive its UK premiere.
-Its official YouTube trailer has already received more than 14 million views.
+Two years ago the Will Smith movie Concussion hit the big screen in the UK.
+By the time the film premiered, its YouTube trailer had already received more than 14 million views.

-This Ridley Scott film will inevitably push the issue of Post Concussion Syndrome even higher up the news agenda – resulting in greater media coverage and potentially more compensation claims.
+This Ridley Scott film pushed the issue of Post-Concussion Syndrome even higher up the news agenda – resulting in greater media coverage and potentially more compensation claims.